-Adopt the feasibility study undertaken to date;

-- Approve the OBC (for submission to the government's Joint Air Quality Unit); - Note that further stakeholder engagement and public consultation is an essential part of the process to help inform and refine ongoing work to produce a Full Business Case by the end of the calendar year; - Approve the commencement of the public conversation and engagement activity from 15 May 2019; - Note that further reports will be submitted to Executive on: - the proposals for statutory consultation, informed by the outcome of the public conversation and engagement. - formal approval of the Full Business Case. - Agree that TfGM continue with the activity to produce the Full Business Case on behalf of the ten Greater Manchester authorities, under the direction of the Greater Manchester Clean Air Steering Group; and - Delegate to the Chief Executive, in consultation with the Executive Member for Transport, Planning and the Environment the approval of submission of supplementary information.
+- Note that the Council is legally obliged to produce a feasibility study to identify the option which will deliver compliance with the requirement to meet legal limits of nitrogen dioxide following the Secretary of State issuing a direction under the Environment Act 1995; - 2.
+Adopt the feasibility study undertaken to date; - 3.
+Approve the OBC (for submission to the government's Joint Air Quality Unit); - 4.
+Note that further stakeholder engagement and public onsultation is an essential part of the process to help inform and refine ongoing work to produce a Full Business Case by the end of the calendar year; - 5.
+Approve the commencement of the public conversation and engagement activity from 15 May 2019; - 6.
+Note that further reports will be submitted to Executive on: - a) the proposals for statutory consultation, informed by the outcome of the public conversation and engagement. - b) formal approval of the Full Business Case. - 7.
+Agree that Transport for Greater Manchester continue with the activity to produce the Full Business Case on behalf of the ten Greater Manchester authorities, under the direction of the Greater Manchester Clean Air Steering Group; and - 8.
+Delegate to the Chief Executive, in consultation with the Executive Member for Transport, Planning and the Environment the approval of submission of supplementary information.